SH-Sajid/Minimoo/README.md

 # Minimo
-This is a project of psd to html
+This project is about psd to html